nathanfmo/nathanfmo/README.md

 - 👋 Hi, I’m @nathanfmo
-- 👀 I’m interested in data science, software engineering, machine learning, and web development.
+- 👀 I’m interested in data science, software engineering, AgTech, machine learning, and web development.
 - 🌱 I’m currently learning Java, C, HTML, CSS, and JavaScript!
 - 💞️ I’m looking to collaborate on anything and everything!
 - 📫 How to reach me: send a message on GitHub!